 The ASFF Award-Winning Film Tour is available to community groups, film clubs, cinemas and independent exhibitors.
 Exhibition copies are available as Quicktime, DCP or on DVD.
 We also have a subtitled version available on request.
 The screening package has a certificate 15 rating as some of the works feature strong themes and language that are not suitable for younger audiences.

-To register for the film tour and for package prices, please follow the link below and complete the online booking form.
+To register for the film tour, please follow the link below and complete the online booking form.

 The Award-Winning Films